-- 130. About 10,000 people in 5 districts, mostly vulnerable and marginalized communities, affected by the 2015 earthquake directly benefitted from temporary shelter, which introduced an innovative approach of using local materials, access to land, and further enhancement of interior living environment. - 131.
-UN-Habitat is currently working with 12 heritage settlements in Kathmandu Valley to support green recovery, that benefits about 250,000 people with policy support to the municipalities on various sectors.
+133. UN-Habitat is currently working with 12 heritage settlements in Kathmandu Valley to support green recovery, that benefits about 250,000 people with policy support to the municipalities on various sectors.
 In addition, 11 public heritage infrastructure have been reconstructed through community engagement with over 600 youth and women provided with training on skill development on tourism related enterprises and 50 such enterprises supported to be established.

-- 132. UN-Habitat in Nepal will focus on crisis prevention, by prioritizing the retrofitting of existing non-engineered houses (about 2 million housing stock), which are still vulnerable to earthquake.
+- 134. UN-Habitat in Nepal will focus on crisis prevention, by prioritizing the retrofitting of existing non-engineered houses (about 2 million housing stock), which are still vulnerable to earthquake.
 UN-Habitat will focus on designing guidelines, raising awareness and training of local engineers and artisans for mass outreach and upscaling.
-To complete these interventions, UN-Habitat will engage in resource mobilization activities. - 133.
+To complete these interventions, UN-Habitat will engage in resource mobilization activities. - 135.
 UN-Habitat will also work on mitigation and adaptation to climate change in rapidly urbanizing cities.
 Over 60% of the population lives in urban areas.
 Rapid urbanization is not sufficiently reflected and prioritized in the climate change adaptation policies and plans, while cities are increasingly exposed to the impacts of climate change (heatwaves, floods, landslides).
 UN-Habitat would require financial and technical support to make progress on this issue.